 Free-Range Pastured Chicken

-Our chickens are raised on grass pasture and have a much better taste than a conventional grocery store chicken.
+Our free-range chickens are raised on grass pasture and have a much better taste than a conventional grocery store chicken.
 You might compare it to the difference between a garden fresh tomato and a hot house tomato.
-A new customer who ate one of our chickens said: "If this is chicken, what HAVE we been eating?"
+A new customer who ate one of our free-range chickens said: "If this is chicken, what HAVE we been eating?"
 Pasture raised chicken has a slightly firmer meat texture (not tough) as opposed to mushy.
-Even the smell of the uncooked chicken is so different.
-In addition to pasture, the chickens are also fed a certified organic feed.
+Even the smell of the uncooked chicken is much different.

 The chicks spend the first three weeks in a sunny brooder where they are kept warm.
 Then they are moved to a large airy shelter in the pasture.
-Each morning the doors are opened on the shelter and the chickens go outside to enjoy the fresh green grass, insects, and sunshine.
+Each morning the doors are opened on the shelter and the chickens range outside to enjoy the fresh green grass, insects, and sunshine.
 During the middle of the day they usually go into the shade of the shelter to rest and eat a lunch of organic chicken feed.
 Towards evening as it gets cooler, they again range out in the pasture looking for a tasty "salad".
 At dusk they again return to their shelter and the doors are closed to protect them from foxes, owls, and other night predators.

 What you don't get: A chicken that was raised breathing fecal dust and ammonia in a conventional chicken house 24/7 its entire life.
-The chicken will not have received any antibiotics, growth stimulators, genetically modified grains, pesticide laden and chemically produced feed, synthetic vitamins or feed ingredients, or arsenic to be passed on to you.
+The chicken will not have received any antibiotics, growth stimulators, genetically modified grains, pesticide laden and chemically produced feed, synthetic vitamins, or arsenic to be passed on to you.
 Because the chickens have not received any of these things, the chicken livers are not loaded with toxins and are good to eat.
 You will find that the chicken livers from our pasture raised chickens are tastier and not nearly as "dry" tasting as conventional chicken livers.
 You may find that they are the first chicken livers that you liked.

 We process the broilers here on the farm as whole birds.
 You can pick them up fresh on the processing day of your choice each month throughout the summer and fall.